w3c/wai-intro-wcag/content/faq.md

 WCAG 2 and WCAG 3 have different names.

 The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
 This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.

-## Why is success criteria 4.1.1 Parsing obsolete? {#parsing411}

-**Success criteria 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
-For WCAG 2.0 and WCAG 2.1, we are adding informative Notes in the WCAG 2.0 errata, in a WCAG 2.1 updated version that incorporates errata, and in the Understanding documents.** These should be completed in September 2023.

-Parsing was included in WCAG 2.0 to ensure that browsers and assistive technologies could accurately parse markup and content.
-Since then, specifications (such as HTML) and browsers have improved how they handle parsing errors.
-Also, previously assistive technology did their own markup parsing.
-Now they rely on the browser.

-With today's technology, accessibility issues that would have failed 4.1.1, will fail other criteria, such as Info and Relationships ([SC 1.3.1](https://w3c.github.io/wcag/understanding/info-and-relationships)) or Name, Role, Value ([SC 4.1.2](https://w3c.github.io/wcag/understanding/name-role-value)).
-Therefore 4.1.1 is no longer needed for accessibility.

 ## How Can I Get Updates? {#getnews}